gautham-hegde/GettingAndCleaningDataProject/README.md

 ----------
 - Get the dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-- Unzip the dataset in the same location as the run_analysis.R file such that there is a folder called UCI HAR Dataset -source the run_analysis.R file
+- Unzip the dataset in the same location as the run_analysis.R file such that there is a folder called UCI HAR Dataset
+- Source the run_analysis.R file

 Output
 ---------
-Two text files are produced as the output of this script tidy_data_set.txt - result of step 4 tidy_data_average.txt - result of step 5
+Two text files are produced as the output of this script
+ - tidy_data_set.txt - result of step 4
+ - tidy_data_average.txt - result of step 5